Retr0Metal98/file_manipulators/README.md

 ## Setup
 - Download & install all executables and python packages
 - Change the variables in `exec_paths.py` to the paths of the installed executables & packages

+## Usage
+- Clone this repo to a local directory
+- To import this package to your own programs, include the following:
+  - `import sys`
+  - `sys.path.append('path/to/home/directory/')`